 The Town has engaged the independent auditors to prepare the basic financial statements due to lack of expertise in financial accounting and reporting.
 Even though the Town reviews these financial statements, we recommend the Town evaluate its present controls to ensure adequate controls are in place to prevent, identify, and correct misstatements in the financial statements.
+The drafting of financial statements is not a replacement for internal controls over financial reporting.
 The Town agrees with this finding, and management and the Council informally evaluate the Town's controls each year to address possible misstatements in the financial statements.